-The Kalahari serves as a theatre and is able to entertain each and every visitor that is open to the beauty and perfectly created region with its wonderful animals.
+The Kalahari serves as a theater and is able to entertain each and every visitor that is open to the beauty and perfectly created region with its wonderful animals.
 In an audience watching a show, every person appreciates a different part, effect, line, act or setting of the whole.
 The same thing happens to our visitors (see what they had to say) when they experience the wildlife of the Kalahari.

 Each of you that visits the Kalahari desert in Namibia, if it is on a photographic safari or an African hunting safari, will be affected and inspired by the Kalahari animals.